 Ans: Since 1967,the global community has observed the International Literacy Day (ILD) on September 8.

-Ans: In the year 2023 the International Literacy Day will be commemorated globally under the theme, “Promoting literacy for a world in transition: Building the foundation for sustainable and peaceful societies
+Ans: In the year 2024 the International Literacy Day will be commemorated globally under the theme, “Promoting Multilingual Education: Literacy for Mutual Understanding and Peace.”

 Ans: Post coronavirus pandemic, the estimation is that around 24 million learners will not have access to formal education.
 Out of the total estimate,11 million girls and young women will lose opportunity.